NALTP/Rules/README.md

   - (2) The default gametime will be the average of the two teams’ default game times.
     - (a) Example: Team A’s default gametime is 8:30 PM ET.
 Team B’s default gametime is 10 PM ET.
 By default, this match will begin at 9:15 PM ET.
   - (3) Default days
     - (a) Major league games will take place on Sunday nights.
-During accelerated game weeks, games will take place on Sunday and Tuesday nights.
     - (b) Minor league games will take place on Monday nights.
-During accelerated game weeks, games will take place on Monday and Thursday nights.
     - (c) Novice league games will take place on Wednesday nights.
-During accelerated game weeks, games will take place on Sunday and Wednesday nights.
   - (4) At any point, both captains may agree to move a match to a date and/or time other than the one indicated by the schedule so long as it is within 72 hours of the default game time.
 The CRC must be notified if this happens.
     - (a) Reschedules may be declined by the CRC at their discretion, especially in instances which place a match outside of the designated 72 hour period or that may delay free agency, playoffs, or anything else deemed important by the CRC.